-Archaeologist and numismatist, Keeper of Coins and Medals at the British Museum, London
+Art historian and numismatist, former Keeper of Coins and Medals at the British Museum, London

 Philip Attwood (* 1954) obtained his Honours Degree in Ancient History and Archaeology from the University of Birmingham in 1975.
-After a temporary curatorship at the British Museum, he became Curator in the Museum’s Department of Coins and Medals, with responsibility for modern coins and for medals.
+After a temporary curatorship at the British Museum, he became Curator in the Museum’s Department of Coins and Medals, with responsibility for modern coins and subsequently for medals.
 In 2010, he was appointed Keeper of Coins and Medals.
-He thus retains direct responsibility for a collection of ca. 70,000 medals, comprising commemorative and art medals from the Italian Renaissance to contemporary works.
+At the same time he retained direct responsibility for the collection of ca. 50,000 medals, comprising commemorative and art medals from the Italian Renaissance to contemporary works.

 In his research, Philip Attwood focuses particularly on Italian sixteenth century and British nineteenth century medals, but he has also written numerous articles on other medallic subjects, in scholarly journals and books as in exhibition catalogs.
-He is the author of “British art medals 1982-2002” (2002) and “Italian medals, c.1530-1600, in British public collections” (2003), and “Hard at work.
+He is the author of “British art medals 1982-2002” (2002), “Italian medals, c.1530-1600, in British public collections” (2003), and “Hard at work.
 The diary of Leonard Wyon (1853-1867)” (2014), among others.

 Philip Attwood is President of the Fédération Internationale de la Médaille d’Art (FIDEM).
-He is also President of the British Art Medal Society and editor of the society’s journal, “The Medal”, as well as honorary curator of the medal collection of the Worshipful Company of Cutlers, London.
+He is also a Vice-President of the British Art Medal Society and editor of the society’s journal, “The Medal”, as well as honorary curator of the medal collection of the Worshipful Company of Cutlers, London.

 You can reach Philip Attwood by e-mail.